rlucente-se-jboss/ib-fips-stig/README.md

     python3 -m http.server 8000

 ### Install the edge device
-Boot an edge device using a CentOS Stream installation image.
+Boot an edge device using a RHEL installation image.
 When prompted to start the installation, press <TAB> and then add the kernel command line parameters identified above.
 Hit <ENTER> to automate the rest of the installation.